Sainik Schools: Sainik School, Manasbal

 It is the second Sainik School in Jammu and Kashmir, the first being in Nagrota.
-The school was established by the Sainik Schools Society and founded by then-Chief Minister of Jammu and Kashmir Sheikh Abdullah in 1980.[3]
-The school started on September 14, 1981.[4]
+The school was established by the Sainik Schools Society and founded by then-Chief Minister of Jammu and Kashmir Sheikh Abdullah in 1980.
+The school started on 14-September-1981.
 The first principal was Wing Commander J. K. Gandhi.

-The school comes under the control of Government of Jammu and Kashmir, supported by the Ministry of Defence.
-J&K Sainik School Manasbal is the second Sainik School which runs under state government, rest all of such schools are managed by the Indian Ministry of Defence.[1]
-Initially, the Principals for this school were being deputed from the Army Education Corps, but since 1995 the school is managed by civil officials deputed by the Department of School Education.[1][2]
-On 26 July 2023, School Education Department, J&K, appointed Lt.
+The school comes under the control of UT of Jammu and Kashmir, supported by the Ministry of Defence.
+J&K Sainik School Manasbal is the second Sainik School which runs under state government, rest all of such schools are managed by the Indian Ministry of Defence.
+Initially, the Principals for this school were being deputed from the Army Education Corps, but since 1995 the school is managed by civil officials deputed by the Department of School Education.
+On 26-July-2023, Department of School Education, J&K, appointed Lt.
 Col. Gh Hassan Nath (Retd.) as Principal of the School.

-Uttar Pradesh - Sainik School, Lucknow

-Sainik School Lucknow was established in July 1960.
-The only one of the Sainik Schools to be administered by the State Government, the alumni of which, Captain Manoj Pandey, posthumously received Param Veer Chakra.
-It was the first Sainik School in the country, and was followed by the setting up of other Sainik Schools, under the Ministry of Defence, Government of India, on the same lines.
-The education in this school is subsidised by the Government of Uttar Pradesh.
-It is a residential English medium school affiliated to CBSE Board.

-The school is run by the Uttar Pradesh Sainik Schools Society, which is registered under the Indian Societies Registration Act (1860).
-It is the only Sainik School which is completely financed and managed by the State Government.